Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been successfully completed, and all features are fully implemented and functional.
-We have engaged a group of human testers to provide feedback on gameplay and identify any bugs for this version.
-Their insights will be crucial in refining gameplay and addressing any identified issues before the final release.
+We are actively incorporating feedback from our group of human testers to enhance gameplay and address any identified bugs before the final release.
+The testers are providing valuable insights that are helping refine the game.
 We are actively incorporating their feedback to enhance gameplay and ensure an optimal player experience before the official launch.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.